 Your coach will bring their individual knowledge, skills and expertise to the coaching session, however, you the client must take responsibility for your own outcomes if you wish to see a measurable return.

 Start coaching with Modo today, your first session is completely free.

 Tamara Pickard is an Executive Coach, Trainer and a Managing Director of Modo Coaching and Training, with many years of experience leading large organisations.
-Tamara is a certified Meta-Coach, Master NLP practitioner and Enneagram specialist and her passion is to facilitate people to discover and actualise their highest potentials in their personal and professional lives.
+Tamara is a certified Meta-Coach, Master NLP practitioner and Enneagram facilitator and her passion is to facilitate people to discover and actualise their highest potentials in their personal and professional lives.